The how and why on React’s usage of linked list in Fiber to walk the component’s tree

 Linked list traversal

 I was lucky to find the gist of the algorithm outlined by Sebastian Markbåge here.
-To be able to implement the algorithm, we’ll need to have a data structure with 3 fields:
+To implement the algorithm, we need to have a data structure with 3 fields:

 - child — reference to the first child

 - sibling — reference to the first sibling

 - return — reference to the parent

 In the context of the new reconciliation algorithm in React, the data structure with these fields is called Fiber.
 Under the hood it’s the representation of a React Element that keeps a queue of work to do.
 More on that in my next articles.

 The following diagram demonstrates the hierarchy of objects linked through the linked list and the types of connections between them: